 Guardband requirement for unsynchronised operation

-For non-AAS, ECC report 203 says that a 5 MHz guard band andfiltering are necessary for coexistence between TDD and FDD networks in the 3400-3800 MHz band and it is expected that a similar guard band and filtering would be required for unsynchronised non-AAS TDD networks.ECC Report 281 using current filtering technology, about 20 MHz guard band and internal filters would be required for AAS to meet the baseline to protect radars below 3400MHz.A similarsize of guard band and similar internal operator-specific filtersmay berequired for AAS to meet the ECC restrictive baseline out of block power limit.Networks geographic separation
+For non-AAS BSs, according to ECC Report 203 a 5 MHz guard band and operator-specific filtering are necessary for coexistence between TDD and FDD networks in the 3400-3800 MHz band and it is expected that a similar guard band and external filtering would be required for unsynchronised non-AAS TDD networks.
+According to ECC Report 281 using current filtering technology, about 20 MHz guard band and internal operator-specific filters would be required for AAS to meet the baseline to protect radars below 3400 MHz.
+There was no technical analysis on the size of guard band and internal operator-specific filters required for AAS to meet the ECC restrictive baseline out of block power limit.

+With AAS operation, operator-specific RF filters implementation would be very challenging, and the implementation of a guard band, which would also reduce the spectral efficiency in the band, would not provide any benefit in practice.

+For AAS BSs, ECC Report 281 says that, using current filtering technology, about 20 MHz guard band and internal filters would be required for AAS to meet the baseline to protect radars below 3400MHz.
+A similar size of guard band and similar internal operator-specific internal filters may be required for AAS to meet the ECC restrictive baseline out of block power limit.

+geographic separation of Networks

 This Section investigates the coexistence between unsynchronised Macro-cellular networks operating in 3400-3800 MHz band.

-The objective is to derive the minimum isolation, expressed in terms of separation distance, required between two unsynchronised networks when all deployed BSs meet the baseline out of block power limits as defined in Draft ECC Decision (11)06 .[3]Table 3.
+The objective is to derive the minimum isolation, expressed in terms of separation distance, required between two unsynchronised networks when all deployed BSs meet the baseline out of block power limits as defined in ECC Decision (11)06 (October 2018) Table 3 [3].

-Proposed methodology
+Proposed methodologies

-This Section discusses and proposes the methodology to be used at national level when coordinating two unsynchronised TDD Macro-cellular networks.
+This Section discusses and proposes the methodology when coordinating two unsynchronised TDD Macro-cellular networks at national level.

 There are two possible approaches to deal with coexistence among two unsynchronised TDD networks within a country: